uzaira95/lemp/README.md

 # Build a LEMP Server with Docker Compose

+## What is LEMP?

+We know that LEMP is an open-source web application stack which is used to develop web applications.
+It stands for Linux, NGINX, MySQL and PHP.
+In this repository, you'll find the Docker Compose YAML file which installs the following 4 services:

+1. NGINX
+2. MySQL
+3. PHP
+4. PHPmyAdmin

 ## Install Docker Compose on Ubuntu VM

 1. Run the following command to download the docker compose binary.